-Post-Doctoral (NSF) Fellow
+Post-Doctoral Research Fellow

 Lena (she/hers) joined the NOISE lab in September 2019.
 She is interested in learning about sulfur cycling, carbon storage and microbial-mediated preservation of organic matter in low-oxygen environments such as coastal vegetative habitats and oxygen minimum zones (OMZs).
 Lena holds a M.S. in Geology from UC Davis where she worked with Dr. Tessa Hill to investigate the sources of organic matter to seagrass sediments in estuaries in California using bulk sediment geochemistry.
 She received her B.A. in Earth and Environmental Sciences from Wesleyan University (CT) in 2016.
 Lena can usually be found outside climbing, running or hiking.